Test Drive Unlimited

-It was soon followed by its sequel, Test Drive Unlimited 2 in 2011.
-A third game and soft reboot, Test Drive Unlimited Solar Crown, is currently under development (with KT Racing and Nacon replacing Eden Games and Atari, respectively), which will release in 2023.
+It was followed by a sequel, Test Drive Unlimited 2, in 2011.
+A third game and soft reboot, Test Drive Unlimited Solar Crown, was released in 2024.

 Gameplay

 In the online world of Test Drive Unlimited, players are able to drive both on-road and off-road in free-roam mode, challenging other players in real-time anywhere on the drivable map.
 It is also possible to drive on small islands outside of the main island.
 The Xbox 360 version has supported steering wheel controllers since launch.
 Following the third free update, Test Drive Unlimited supports force feedback wheel controllers such as Microsoft's Xbox 360 Wireless Racing Wheel.